eventuallyc0nsistent/nycwifi/README.md

 #Finding free Wi-Fi locations around NYC

-###Initial phase :

-Find the closest locations with Free-Wifi using the XML data sets available from
+Find the closest locations with Free-Wifi using the XML data sets available from data sets by nyc.gov

+Firstly load the XML from the location using

+	$xml_file = simplexml_load_file('include/xml/file.xml') ;

+Then iterate through the locations to find the latitudes and longitudes in the file

+Then using the Google Map API set the markers for the closest locations to the user.